-- Qt for MCUs Application creates an application that uses a subset of Qt QML and Qt Quick Controls types (as supported by Qt for MCUs) that you can deploy, run, and debug on MCU boards.
+- Qt for MCUs Application creates an application that uses a subset of preset components (as supported by Qt for MCUs) that you can deploy, run, and debug on MCU boards.

-- Qt Quick Application - Empty creates a Qt Quick UI project that uses Qt Quick types and can be run on all target platforms.
+- Qt Quick Application - Empty creates a project that uses default components and preset UI controls and can be run on all target platforms.

-- Qt Quick 3D Application creates a Qt Quick UI project that uses Qt Quick and Qt Quick 3D types.
+- Qt Quick 3D Application creates a project that uses default components, UI controls, and 3D components.

-- Qt Quick Application - Scroll and Qt Quick Application - Stack create a Qt Quick application that uses Qt Quick Controls to implement a scrollable list or a set of pages with a stack-based navigation model.
+- Qt Quick Application - Scroll and Qt Quick Application - Stack create an application that uses UI controls to implement a scrollable list or a set of pages with a stack-based navigation model.

-- Qt Quick Application - Launcher creates a Qt Quick UI project that uses Qt Quick types and defines a QML laucher application.
+- Qt Quick Application - Launcher creates a project that uses default components and UI controls and defines a launcher application.